takushim/momotrack/README.md

 pip install PySide6 numpy scipy tifffile ome-types \
     NumpyEncoder progressbar2
 ```

+**Note:** The latest Qt library (version 6.6 as of Feb 2024) may have trouble opening the main window because it fails to create a QUiLoader instance.
+To avoid this issue, install `Python version 3.11`, `Qt version 6.5.3` and `Pyside6 version 6.5.3` instead of the latest versions.
+You can try these versions without uninstalling the latest versions if you can prepare a virtual environment for Python.

 **Note:** You don't have to install `cupy` although codes for GPU calculation appear in some scripts.
 GPU calculation is not used in this application.